-The BCIT Curriculum defines partnerships as being a supportive relationship among students, nurses, clients, teachers, and other members of the health care system that are built upon three essential components: open communication, mutual respect and cooperation.
+The BCIT Curriculum (2001), defines partnerships as being a supportive relationship among students, nurses, clients, teachers, and other members of the health care system that are built upon three essential components: open communication, mutual respect and cooperation.
 Mutually established goals and reciprocal learning characterize partnerships.

-In order to accomplish a partnership, the nurse/teacher must understand the meaning of the situation/event of another human being.
+To accomplish partnership, the nurse/teacher must understand the meaning of a situation or event to another human being.
+In order to accomplish a partnership, the nurse/teacher must understand the situation/event of another human being.
 This understanding is referred to as "shared meaning".
 In this definition, meaning refers to a human being's interpretation of an event, including the significance the event holds and what the event may symbolize or represent within the person's context.
 Such context-specific meaning and interpretation have an impact on how the individual views health and illness.